 Both boys and girls struggle with body image and self esteem issues.
 Whether it be wishing they were as thin as the photoshopped models in the magazines, or struggling to eat and maintain a healthy diet, you and your child are not alone.
-This page provides resources on how to help your child cope with body image issues and to prevent them from developing eating disorders.
+This page provides resources on how to help your child develop a healthy body image, and to provide support when body image issues arise.

 Check back soon for two videos from Diana Lipson-Burge, RD.

 Our Curated Gallery of National Resources and Guides

 Body image is how we feel about our bodies.
 Whatever their size or weight, children can develop either a positive or negative view of their bodies.
 And, body image disturbances can begin as early as preschool, so parents and other adult role models need to play a pivotal role in promoting a positive body image for children.